Cicada: As pests

-Cicadas feed on sap; they do not bite or sting in a true sense, but may occasionally mistake a person's arm for a plant limb and attempt to feed.
+Cicadas feed on sap; they do not bite or sting in a true sense but may occasionally mistake a person's arm for a plant limb and attempt to feed, sometimes causing slight discomfort.
 Male cicadas produce very loud calls that can damage human hearing.

 Cicadas are not major agricultural pests, but in some outbreak years, trees may be overwhelmed by the sheer numbers of females laying their eggs in the shoots.
 Small trees may wilt and larger trees may lose small branches.
 Although in general, the feeding activities of the nymphs do little damage, during the year before an outbreak of periodic cicadas, the large nymphs feed heavily and plant growth may suffer.
 Some species have turned from wild grasses to sugarcane, which affects the crop adversely, and in a few isolated cases, females have oviposited on cash crops such as date palms, grape vines, citrus trees, asparagus, and cotton.

 Cicadas sometimes cause damage to ornamental shrubs and trees, mainly in the form of scarring left on tree branches where the females have laid their eggs.
 Branches of young trees may die as a result.